 On the back of her hands, I trace the dark blue veins resembling mountain ridges and think of the goodness in Mum’s heart; her long history of helping others epitomised by a William Penn verse that sat framed on the mantelpiece in our family home.

 I shall pass this way but once;

 Let me not defer or neglect it,

 for I shall not pass this way again.

 Mum’s watch slides around her child-sized wrist.
-Her wedding and eternity rings, too large now for thin fingers, are suspended on a gold chain around a wrinkled neck.
+Her wedding and eternity rings are too large now for thin fingers; they hang on a gold chain around a wrinkled neck.
 My fingers look like sausages beside Mum’s thin bones, but with recently diagnosed osteoarthritis, I suppose I’ll develop knobbly arthritic knuckles too.
 There is no escaping genetics – well not for me.
 I remember trying on the eternity ring Dad bought for Mum as a surprise, knowing if it fitted me, it would fit Mum’s finger.